Vishal-vvs/Azure-data-engineering-project/README.md

 # 🚀 End-to-End Data Engineering Pipeline on Azure

-This project demonstrates an end-to-end data engineering pipeline using Azure services — from ingesting raw data to transforming and visualizing it in Power BI.
+This project demonstrates an end-to-end data engineering pipeline built on Microsoft Azure, using the Medallion Architecture (Bronze, Silver, Gold layers).
+The raw data is sourced directly from a public GitHub repository using HTTPS and ingested into Azure Data Lake Storage via Azure Data Factory.
+Once the data lands in the Bronze layer, Azure Databricks is used for cleaning, transformation, and processing, after which the refined data is moved to the Silver layer.
+The connection between Databricks and Azure Blob Storage is secured using an access token.
+From there, Azure Synapse Analytics (serverless SQL) is used to create Gold layer views, applying business logic and modeling the data for analytics.
+These Gold views are then connected to Power BI, enabling interactive dashboards and visual reports for business users and analysts.
+The project includes Databricks notebooks, SQL scripts, and sample visualizations to showcase the full data journey from ingestion to insight.

 ---